Constitution of the Academic Council.

 (c) matters relating to: the development of new academic policies and rules, establishment of academic standards and academic quality assurance;

-(d) the creation or suppression of faculties, and the suppression of an organisational entity within faculties;
+(d) the creation or suppression of schools, and the suppression of an organisational entity within schools;

-(e) the transfer of resourcing responsibility for an organisational entity from one faculty to another;
+(e) the transfer of resourcing responsibility for an organisational entity from one school to another;

 (f) any policy recommendations of the committees of the Board or Council as are classified as 'major' by the Chair of the Board or by the originating committee;